You sit around watching all this stuff happen on TV… and the TV sits and watches us do nothing!

-Asking these questions is helpful because it focuses you on alternative paths.
-It helps you see that other options are available that are potentially more worth your time and attention.
+Asking these questions is helpful because they focus your brain on alternate paths.
+They help you see that other options are available that are potentially quite viable.

-Step 2: Make a Commitment to be More Selective
+Step 2: Make a Commitment to Being More Selective

 Your next step is to commit to being more selective with the television shows you watch.

 Curbing your television addiction doesn’t mean giving up television altogether.
-Some television programming can be of tremendous value.
-They can help you learn, grow and develop yourself in numerous ways.
+Some television programs can be of tremendous value.
+They can help you learn, grow, and develop yourself in diverse ways.

-It’s time now to decide what television programming is actually worth your time.
-Likewise, you need to figure out what television programs provide little to no value for your growth and development.
+Given this, decide what television programming is actually worth your time.
+Furthermore, you need to figure out what television programs provide little to no value for your continued growth and development.

-In order to figure these things out, ask yourself the following questions:
+To figure all these things out, ask yourself the following questions: